 Caring for your duvets and pillows

 The great news is that all of our duvets and pillows are machine washable, and you should only need to wash your duvet every 4 or 5 years.
-If you spill a cuppa on your duvet, we advise you to spot wash that patch with a damp cloth and some warm soapy water, rather than wash the whole thing.
+If you spill a cuppa on your duvet, we advise you to spot clean that patch with a damp cloth and some warm soapy water, rather than wash the whole thing.
 Make sure you dry the area thoroughly with a cool hair dryer before you use it again, or allow it to dry naturally outside.

 If you feel that your duvet needs a good wash, then follow these instructions (most local dry cleaners will provide this service for you):